Panthers vs. Golden Knights Prediction & Picks - January 4

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Panthers are 6-4-0 in the last 10 games, putting up 26 total goals (eight power-play goals on 35 power-play opportunities during that span, for a conversion rate of 22.9%).
-They have conceded 22 goals to their opponents.
+Over the last 10 games for the Panthers (6-4-0), their offense has totaled 26 goals while their defense has conceded 22 goals.
+They have registered 35 power-play opportunities during that span, and have scored eight goals (22.9%).

-Before watching this matchup, here's our pick for which club will secure the win in Thursday's hockey action.
+Prepare for this matchup by checking out our pick for who will win the game in Thursday's hockey action.

 Panthers vs. Golden Knights Predictions for Thursday

-Our computer projection model for this game expects a final tally of Golden Knights 4, Panthers 3.
+Our computer model for this matchup expects a final score of Golden Knights 4, Panthers 3.

 - Total Pick: Under 6 (computer predicts 5.8 goals on average)